We’re off to Trek in Nepal. Again.

 - Trek through the Sherpa town of Khumjung, home of a ‘real’ yeti skull

 - From ‘Scoundrel’s viewpoint’ near the fifth lake, peer over the vast Ngozumpa Glacier a wasteland of rock and ice

 In fact the view from Gokyo Ri is meant to be better than the view from Kala Pattar on the Base Camp trek.
 Also, weather permitting, we will be crossing over Cho La Pass.
-We haven’t done that before.
-Climbed a pass.
-This will be a hard a long day.
+We haven’t climbed a pass before.
+This will be a long hard day.
 Easily the hardest.
 But we will only go if the weather is good otherwise it can be treacherous.
 We have a day and a buffer day at Gokyo to help with this.
 We have been told that the walk to Fifth Lake is well worth while.

 And in true Nervous Nelly style I am anxious about it.
 Again.
 This time I am anxious about the pass.
 However, the Trainer is talking me up.
 Cho La Lou he is calling me.
 Cho La Lou, Queen of the High Passes.
 Sort of has a nice ring to it doesn’t it ?

 Do you have any experience of or advice about Cho La Pass and Gokyo ?